 Options may include:

 - paediatric critical care

 If no onsite paediatric critical care service contact RSQ on 1300 799 127:

 - for access to paediatric critical care telephone advice

 - to coordinate the retrieval of a critically unwell child

 RSQ (access via QH intranet)

-Notify early of children potentially requiring transfer.
+Notify early of child potentially requiring transfer.

-In the event of retrieval, inform your local Paediatric service.
+In the event of retrieval, inform your local paediatric service.